paultakata/VirtualTourist/README.md

 # VirtualTourist
-Part of my Udacity iOS Nanodegree coursework.
+Project 4 of my Udacity iOS Nanodegree coursework.

 This app is my first look into Core Data and how to use it to store remotely fetched data.
 The app takes a location given by the user, fetches data and